cloud4rpi/docs/docs/faq.md

 InstallationError: Command "python setup.py egg_info" failed with error code 1
 ```

 This happens because the `setuptools` package your Python interpreter uses is outdated.
-Update it with the following command and try reinstalling **cloud4rpi**:
+Update it with the following command and reinstall **cloud4rpi**:

 ```sh
 sudo pip install --upgrade setuptools